What is Root Canal?

 Risk and intricacies involved in root canal

-Root canal dental treatment are mostly successfully.
+Root canal dental treatment are mostly successfully but not 100% success-rate!
 Once in a while, a root canal treatment will flop altogether, distinguish by an arrival of the pain.
-In few cases, an Apicectomy may take care of the issue.
+In few cases, an Apicectomy or re-root canal treatment may take care of the issue.

 How is it done?